OpenDSA/OpenDSA/RST/source/Development/BinaryTreeTraversal.rst

 This class will be used by some of the binary tree structures presented later.
-Member functions are provided that set or return the element value, set or return a pointer to the left child, set or return a pointer to the right child, or indicate whether the node is a leaf.
+Member functions are provided that set or return the element value, return a pointer to the left child, return a pointer to the right child, or indicate whether the node is a leaf.

 .. codeinclude:: Binary/BinNode.pde